Mitch Haniger Player Props: Giants vs. Orioles

 Mitch Haniger At The Plate

-- Haniger is hitting .239 with six doubles, four home runs and five walks.
+- Haniger has six doubles, four home runs and five walks while batting .239.

+- Haniger has reached base via a hit in 17 games this year (of 31 played), and had multiple hits in eight of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.